Flood Warning issued for Indiana by NWS - NewsBreak

 Flood Warning issued for Indiana by NWS

 Effective: 2021-09-01 13:38:00 EDT Expires: 2021-09-03 00:20:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Indiana The National Weather Service in Pittsburgh has issued a * Flood Warning for Central Fayette County in southwestern Pennsylvania Westmoreland County in southwestern Pennsylvania Southwestern Indiana County in west central Pennsylvania * Until 415 PM EDT. * At 124 PM EDT, Local officials have reported flooding in the warned area.
-Between 2 and 4 inches of rain have fallen. * Some locations that will experience flooding include Greensburg, Uniontown, Jeannette, Latrobe, Connellsville, Murrysville, Mount Pleasant, Scottdale, Irwin, McChesneytown-Loyalhanna, Blairsville, Manor, Youngwood, Derry, Delmont, West Newton, Lawson Heights, New Stanton, South Connellsville and Perryopolis.
-Additional rainfall amounts up to 1 inch are possible in the warned area.alerts.weather.gov
+Target Area: Indiana The National Weather Service in Pittsburgh has issued a * Flood Warning for East Central Westmoreland County in southwestern Pennsylvania Indiana County in west central Pennsylvania * Until 415 PM EDT. * At 116 PM EDT, Doppler radar indicated heavy rain is ending.
+Between 2 and 3 inches of rain have fallen and runoff will continue. * Some locations that will experience flooding include Indiana, Homer City, Blairsville, Black Lick, Clymer, New Florence, Chevy Chase Heights, Seward, Ernest, Marion Center, Cherry Tree, Creekside, Glen Campbell, Armagh, Lucerne Mines, Dixonville, Commodore, Jacksonville, Brush Vly and Yellow Creek State Park.
+Additional rainfall amounts of 0.2 to 0.5 inches are possible in the warned area.alerts.weather.gov

 Comments / 0